clbattthcmut/blog.bkisc.com/content/blog/hoangDayNe/HTB_Cyberapocalypse2023_Web/index.md

 Don't worry, I said 2 things come to my mind while reading the template.
 The second thing is that the audio use our uploaded `WAV` file.
 There is a good [writeup](https://dttw.tech/posts/r1jswRaAG) in the past that can clear your mind out.
 This challenge is more simple.
 It only checks the header, not the entire file.
 So we can use hexedit to edit the header of the file to `WAV` header and include our xss payload.
 You can either use hexedit on your laptop or like me use an online hexeditor.

-But does it used `<audio>` tag, how can the script be executed ?
+But doesn't it use `<audio>` tag, how can the script be executed ?
 You're right, we can't.
 However if something like `<script src="our-evil-media-file.wav"></script>` appears, it will execute our payload like a charm.
 Well how can we make it appear ?
 Use `!{hostname}` obviously.

 <img src="spybug2.png" alt="Hex edit">